 Alright, let's dive into the details.
 Each of these tools has its own strengths, and they’re built for different kinds of teams.

-1. eesel AI: The best automated ticketing system AI layer for your existing helpdesk
+1. eesel AI: The best AI layer for your existing helpdesk

 eesel AI is different from everything else on this list.
-It isn’t a whole new helpdesk you have to move your team to.
-Instead, it’s a smart AI platform that connects directly to the tools you already use, like Zendesk, Freshdesk, or Intercom, and gives them real automation abilities.
-It’s the fastest way to get automated without turning your team’s workflow upside down.
+It isn't a whole new helpdesk you have to move your team to.
+Instead, it’s a smart AI platform that connects directly to the tools you already use, like Zendesk, Freshdesk, and other popular support tools, and gives them real automation abilities.
+It’s the fastest way to get automated without turning your team's workflow upside down.

 What makes eesel AI stand out is its focus on making AI easy to use.
 You can be live in a few minutes.
 The one-click helpdesk integrations mean you can connect your existing tools and get started right away, no code or long sales process required.
 It’s all self-serve.